dongkyunk/DOLG-pytorch/README.md

 # Pytorch Implementation of Deep Local Feature (DeLF)

-PyTorch Implementation of "DOLG: Single-Stage Image Retrieval with Deep Orthogonal Fusion of Local and Global Features"
+This is the unofficial PyTorch Implementation of "DOLG: Single-Stage Image Retrieval with Deep Orthogonal Fusion of Local and Global Features"

 reference: https://arxiv.org/pdf/2108.02927.pdf